wso2/docs-mi/en/docs/learn/examples/jms-examples/dual-channel-http-to-jms.md

 1. [Configure a broker]({{base_path}}/install-and-setup/setup/transport-configurations/configuring-transports/#configuring-the-jms-transport) with your Micro Integrator instance.
 Let's use Active MQ for this example.
 2. Start the broker.
 3. Start the Micro Integrator (after starting the broker).

-    !!!
-Warning
-        If you are using message processor with Active MQ broker add the following configuration to the startup script before starting the server as shown below, For Linux/Mac OS update `micro-integrator.sh` and for Windows update `micro-integrator.bat` with `-Dorg.apache.activemq.SERIALIZABLE_PACKAGES="*"` system property.

 Set up the back-end service: